gianlucarloni/crocodile/README.md

 # CROCODILE 🐊: Causality aids RObustness via COntrastive DIsentangled LEarning

-This project is the code base for our MICCAI 2024 [paper](placeholder) at the 6th international workshop *Uncertainty for Safe Utilization of Machine Learning in Medical Imaging*.
+This project is the code base for our **MICCAI 2024** [paper](placeholder) at the 6th international workshop **Uncertainty for Safe Utilization of Machine Learning in Medical Imaging** ([UNSURE2024](https://unsuremiccai.github.io/)).
 We propose a new deep learning framework to tackle domain shift bias on medical image classifiers and improve their out-of-distribution (OOD) performance, fostering domain generalization (DG).

 :computer: Go to [Get started](https://github.com/gianlucarloni/crocodile/tree/main#get-started-with-the-coding), if you want to use our code straight away.